dd9jn/rfc4880bis/rfc4880bis.md

     This attack can be defeated by the use of modification detection, provided that the implementation does not let the user naively return the data to the attacker.
-The modification detection is prefereabble implemented by using the AEAD Encrypted Data Packet and only if the recipients don't supports this by use of the Symmmetric Encrypted and Integrity Protected Data Packet.
+The modification detection is prefereabble implemented by using the OCB Encrypted Data Packet and only if the recipients don't supports this by use of the Symmmetric Encrypted and Integrity Protected Data Packet.
 An implementation MUST treat an authentication or MDC failure as a